Pennsylvania Marijuana Laws

 Yes and no. Pennsylvania does not have reciprocity with other states.
 Thus, out-of-state med cards are not recognized in PA and holders cannot use them to buy or possess medical marijuana.

 On the other hand, medical marijuana patients in PA may use their medical marijuana ID cards in states that have reciprocity.
-For example:

 Does my insurance or Medicare cover medical marijuana?